 Living in College accommodation can save you money, as most students go home over the vacations between terms and don’t have to pay for their room when they’re not there.

 If students wish to stay in Cambridge over the Christmas and Easter vacations they can (and often they can get financial help towards this if there is an academic reason for staying) though if their room is needed by conferencing they may have to move rooms for the vacation.
 Most students go home over the long vacation in the summer, but College can help with accommodation if students have a good reason for staying, such as a work placement in Cambridge or a research project.

 Roughly 40% of our rooms are en suite, which is pretty good for a College where some of the buildings date back to 1505.
 The remainder of our rooms have shared bathrooms, but most students find that because they are all on different schedules there’s rarely a queue for the shower.

-Room prices are banded according to various criteria and new students are given an option as to which band of room in which they wish to live.
-The cheapest rooms in college in the 2018-19 academic year are £1,052 a term, while the most expensive are £1,568 a term.
-Most college rooms, however, range between £1,052 and £1,320 a term.
-All these charges include heating, electricity, internet access and cleaning and all rooms are non-smoking.
+The room prices include a charge for the College kitchens.
+The cheapest rooms in college in the 2020-21 academic year are £1,256 a term, while the most expensive are £1,879 a term.
+Most college rooms, however, range between £1,256 and £1,646 a term.
+All these charges include insurance, heating, electricity, internet access, kitchens and cleaning.
+All rooms are non-smoking.

 The College has a picture loan scheme which students can use to borrow art works for a year, which many undergraduates take advantage of for their rooms.

 There is accommodation in First Court, Second Court, Third Court, A couple of staircases behind Third Court, the Todd Building (Z staircase), New Court and in King Street and Jesus Lane, just behind the College (easily accessible via the back gate onto King Street).

 - Inside the Stevenson Building, Third Court